 While David is playing a folk-pop style, the instrument most certainly isn't limited to any specific genre.
 Watch Minsoo Kim below slay a triple-chamber to a modernized version of the Hungarian Dance:

-And what collection of ocarina videos would be complete without at least one video game theme song.
+And what collection of videos about our favorite instrument would be complete without at least one video game theme song.
 Here's Lena Leclaire piping out a Legend of Zelda Medley in association with STL:

 Very cool.
 If you enjoyed those, just hit up Youtube and do a search.
 There are lots of videos out there now on all types.
 Check out some pendants and see how versatile they are as well.
 It's amazing to watch someone fly through the fingering combinations.